2014 in South Korean football

 This article shows a summary of the 2014 football season in South Korea.

 National teams

 FIFA World Cup

 Hong Myung-bo became the national team manager one year before the 2014 World Cup, and had to prepare for the competition in a short period of time.
-He called the bronze medalists of the 2012 Summer Olympics who had been led by him, but performed below par in the World Cup.
+He called up the players who had won the bronze medal at the 2012 Summer Olympics under his leadership, but the team performed below par in the World Cup.
 They were pelted with yeot (a traditional Korean confectionery, which can sometimes be used to express insults) when they returned to South Korea.